 By 1912, he formed a splinter organization, focusing his attention on the Brooklyn docks.
-Here, he ran both legitimate businesses but was also involved in bars, brothels, bookmaking, loan sharking, drug trafficking and other criminal endeavors.
+Here, he ran both legitimate businesses and was involved in bars, brothels, bookmaking, loan sharking, drug trafficking, and other criminal endeavors.
 It was during this time that he recruited Al Capone.
 In the meantime, Torrio had become involved with his uncle, Giacomo “Big Jim” Colosimo, a major crime boss and pimp in Chicago.
-Torrio soon became Colosimo’s right-hand man but by 1920, the two clashed because Colismo resisted getting into the lucrative alcohol distribution business during Prohibition.
+Torrio soon became Colosimo’s right-hand man, but by 1920, the two clashed because Colismo resisted getting into the lucrative alcohol distribution business during Prohibition.
 Torrio had his uncle killed and took over the operation.

-Along with Al Capone, Torrio presided over the Chicago Outfit, controlling gambling, prostitution, and bootlegging and alcohol distribution, making millions of dollars in the process.
+Along with Al Capone, Torrio presided over the Chicago Outfit, controlling gambling, prostitution, bootlegging, and alcohol distribution, making millions of dollars.
 In 1925, he narrowly escaped being killed by the rival North Side Gang.
 Torrio was riddled by bullets, taking shots in the jaw, lungs, groin, legs, and abdomen, but amazingly survived.
-Torrio recovered slowly from his injuries and Al Capone took the lead of the Chicago Outfit.
+Torrio recovered slowly from his injuries, and Al Capone took the lead of the Chicago Outfit.
 When he recovered, Torrio served a year in jail for Prohibition violations.
 Afterward, he retired and moved to Europe, though he would remain an “elder statesman” in the world of organized crime, giving advice when necessary.
-In his later years, he returned New York City and on April 16, 1957, died of a heart attack.
+In his later years, he returned to New York City and died of a heart attack on April 16, 1957.

 © Kathy Alexander/Legends of America, updated November 2022.

 Gangsters, Mobsters & Outlaws of the 20th Century